JxxIT/elementor_Autoplay_Fork/README.md

 Even better, you can [submit a Pull Request](https://elemn.to/gh-new-pr) with a fix, and we will happily review it.

+### Building

+Building your own code can be done with the following steps:

+0. Install [Node.js 20.x](https://nodejs.org/).
+If you have it already installed, you can skip this step.
+1. Go to the terminal in your project directory and run `npm ci`
+2. When `npm ci` has finished, run `npx grunt build`
+3. A new folder has been created, called `build`.

+To use your custom code on WordPress follow these steps:

+0. **Make a backup!
+You can lose your data if you messed up your code.**
+1. Rename the `build` folder to `elementor`.
+2. Zip the `elementor` folder.
+3. In WordPress go to your plugins.
+4. Click on "Add new"
+5. Click on "Upload plugin"
+6. Upload your plugin and install it.
+7. If you already have Elementor installed on your website, WordPress will ask which version you want to use.
+Click on "Replace current with uploaded".

 ### Security Report

 Join our community-driven [Bug Bounty programs](https://elemn.to/gh-to-bounty-programs).